 Another required tax on employee paychecks is the National Retirement Benefits Fund.
 Contributions are compulsory for employees who work under a registered employer, but employees may choose to be voluntary contributors.
 Both you and your employees must make an equal contribution of 5 percent on the worker’s paycheck.

-Tonga Payroll Options
+Tonga Payroll Options for Companies